-for pensioner members contact is made with the member's bank in the first instance, asking the bank to forward a letter on.
-If this isn't successful then the DWP letter forwarding service is tried. for deferred members, email is used if the member is registered, if not then the DWP letter forwarding service is used YPS have introduced a member satisfaction survey during 2019.
-The survey goes out to all members who have retired recently or who have made contact with the contact centre.
-The feedback enables LPP to look into each member case individually and provide a response where necessary.
-This feedback is contributing to the continuous process improvement strategy at LPP.
-Receipt of emails to the pensions helpdesk is confirmed automatically; paper correspondence is not acknowledged, but response times form part of the service's SLA and are monitored accordingly.
-Details of service standards, targets and processes are published on the Funds website in order to manage member's expectations.
-Resolving Issues Internal dispute resolution [212 - 240] Scheme managers must make and implement dispute resolution arrangements that comply with the requirements of the law and help resolve pensions disputes between the scheme manager and a person with an interest in the scheme.
-In terms of the LGPS, the requirements relating to IDRP are prescribed in the LGPS regulations.
-Schemes should publish and make IDRP time limits readily available [225].
-Schemes should be satisfied that the time taken to reach a decision is appropriate to the situation and be able to demonstrate this, if necessary.
-[230 and 240] Schemes should provide the applicant with regular updates on the progress of their investigation.
+proces s of service standards, targets and sses are published on the Funds website in to manage member's expectations.
+Resolving Internal dispute resolution [212 - 240] Scheme managers must make and implement dispute resolution arrangements that comply with the requirements of the law and help resolve pensions disputes between the scheme manager and a person with an interest in the scheme. relating to IDRP are prescribed in the LGPS regulations.
+(2) Schemes should publish and make IDRP time limits readily available [225].
+(3) Schemes should be satisfied that the time taken to reach a decision is appropriate to the situation and be able to demonstrate this, if necessary.
+[230 and 240] (4) Schemes should provide the applicant with regular updates on the progress of their investigation.
 They should notify the applicant where the time period for a decision is expected to be shorter or longer than the reasonable time period and let them know when they are likely to receive an outcome [232].
-Details of the Internal Dispute Resolution Procedure (IDRP) are published on the Fund's website and contained within the employee's brief and full guide.
-In addition the appeals application form, also available on the website, contains further guidance for members including the specific time limits imposed by the IDRP.
-Those documents are reviewed regularly to ensure that they are in line with amending legislation and procedures.
-(The latest versions can be viewed at the link below): https://www.yourpensionservice.org.uk/local-government-scheme/members-active-deferred-pensioner/guides-leaflets-and-forms/ Procedures for employers are also contained within the employer guide on the website.
-In addition a guide for
+(5) Schemes should focus on educating and raising awareness of their internal dispute resolution arrangements and ensuring that they are implemented [233].
+(6) Schemes should ensure that the effectiveness of the arrangements is assessed regularly and be satisfied that those following the process are complying with the requirements set, which includes effective decision making [234].
+(7) Schemes should confirm and communicate their arrangements to members, for example, in the joining booklet [235].
+(8) Schemes should make their arrangements accessible to potential applicants, for example by publishing them on a scheme website [235].
+Is of the Internal Dispute Resolution adure (IDRP) are published on the Fund's ite and contained within the employee's brief all guide.
+In addition the appeals application also available on the website, contains are guidance for members including the fic time limits imposed by the IDRP.
+The documents are reviewed regularly to be that they are in line with amending ation and procedures.
+(The latest versions the eviewed at the link below) the employers are also contained at the employer guide on the website.
+In on a guide for employers is also available, particularly for employers who have a new international areas such as III health determinations it is administration system to ensure that the priate deadlines and notifications are also documentation covers and bulletines are adhered aspoke documentation covers and earlies and details of extensions to imits.
+Procedures for stage 2 are regularly the constant and administration where a decision is taken that may affect a member or ective member's benefits, whether that be an instering or employing authority decision.